 The St. Clair Bayfield Award

-The St. Clair Bayfield Award was established in 1973 in memory of Equity member St. Clair Bayfield and honors the best performance in a supporting role by an actor in a Shakespearean play in the New York metropolitan area.
-The recipient receives a $1,000 check and a crystal plaque, which was presented at Equity’s Eastern Regional Membership Meeting on January 10, 2014 at the New York City Equity office.
+Established in 1973 in memory of Equity member St. Clair Bayfield, the award honors the best performance in a supporting role by an Actor in a Shakespearean play in the New York City metropolitan area.
+The recipient receives a $1,000 check and an engraved crystal plaque.

-Previous recipients of Equity’s St. Clair Bayfield Award include: Carmen DeLavalade, Dana Ivey, Charles Kimbrough, Nathan Lane, Brian Murray, Bradley Whitford, and, in 2012, David Furr.
+Previous recipients of the St. Clair Bayfield Award include: Carmen de Lavallade, Dana Ivey, Charles Kimbrough, Nathan Lane, Brian Murray, Bradley Whitford, and, in 2013, Tina Benko.

 Photo: Stephanie Masucci